 The nation’s capital is a true melting pot of world cuisines, and it will always get our vote as one of the best dining destinations in the country.
-From Southern comfort food to south-of-the-border tacos to ramen and Israeli fare, these are the 40 Best Restaurants in Washington, D.C. on Caviar.
+From Southern comfort food to south-of-the-border tacos to ramen and Israeli fare, these are the best restaurants in Washington, D.C. on DoorDash.

 Named Best Thai Restaurant in every Washington City Paper’s readers’ poll since 2013, Beau Thai serves fresh, made-from-scratch favorites like pad thai and crispy spring rolls.
 We love the numerous gluten-free and vegan options that make it easy when ordering for a crowd.

 With all due respect, you can get Jersey pizza outside of the Garden State.
 At chef Mike Friedman’s All-Purpose Pizzeria, they serve deck-oven pies that would pass muster with the gang at Satriale’s.
 Enzo the Baker is our go-to pie.
 But no experience is complete without an order of eggplant Parm.

 For nearly five years, Michel Richard protégé David Deshaies has dared to be different with his diner fare.
 Sure, there are classics like avocado toast, fried chicken, and meatloaf, but they sit alongside dishes with global flavors, like the Moroccan taquitos, Lebanese fried rice, and Caribbean shrimp & grits.
 The sweets, such as the Basque burnt cheesecake, are prepared in-house by pastry chef Ana Deshaies.